DiarmuidHenry/Project-01/readme.md

 ### Website Objective

 To create a website advertising Collooney Physiotherapy to those searching the services of a physiotherapist in the surrounding area, thereby increasing the number of clients.
 The website should clearly show the services provided, as well as giving the user a positive experience whilst on the website.
-This would be achieved by an intuiative layout, images positive images and a soft, comfortable colour palette.
+This would be achieved by an intuiative layout, positive images and a soft, comfortable colour palette.

 ### Key Features

-The website will include a homepage briefly covering what the clinic does and aims to achieve with their services.
-There will also be a page showing treatments provided, as well as links to exerciese people can do themselves at home.
-Finally, there will be a bookings page, where potential clients can contact the clinic about making a booking by providing a date, time, their contact details, as well as any information prevelant to their booking.
+The website will include a *Home* page briefly covering what the clinic does and aims to achieve with their services.
+There will also be a page showing *Treatments* provided, as well as links to exercises people can do themselves at home.
+Finally, there will be a *Bookings* page, where potential clients can contact the clinic about making a booking by providing a date, time, their contact details, as well as any information relevant to their booking.

 ---